Agathe von Trapp: Middle history and singing career

-After graduating from High School, Agathe tutored briefly, and then pursued her loves of painting, languages, and sewing.
+After graduating from high school, Agathe tutored briefly, and then pursued her loves of painting, languages, and sewing.
 In the evenings, Agathe sang with her family.
 Agathe sang first soprano with her sister Johanna.
 While they did this just for enjoyment at first, their hobby turned into a career for the von Trapps after much of their money was lost in the global depression that followed the 1929 Wall Street Crash.
 Those who had heard them sing encouraged them to do more concerts.
-After winning a competition for folksingers at the 1936 Salzburg Festival, the von Trapps were asked to sing a half hour radio program, which resulted in singing before Austria's chancellor, Kurt von Schuschnigg.
+After winning a competition for folk singers at the 1936 Salzburg Festival, the von Trapps were asked to sing a half-hour radio program, which resulted in singing before Austria's chancellor, Kurt von Schuschnigg.

 In 1937, after singing in Vienna twice, and singing at the 1937 Salzburg Festival, Agathe toured Europe going to France, Belgium, the Netherlands, Denmark, Sweden, England, and Norway with her family calling themselves the Salzburg Chamber Choir Trapp, or Chamber Choir Trapp.
 Early in 1938 the family toured Italy.

 On the eve of Agathe's 25th birthday, 11 March 1938, Austria was invaded by Germany.
 Her family had never liked or supported Hitler or the way the Nazi party functioned.
 They were devoted to Austria.
 Agathe sewed black aprons for her family, and the whole family wore the clothes of mourning for Austria.
 While they stayed a little while longer, they did not care for what the new government was doing.
 Agathe's father decided not to accept the offer of a place in Nazi Germany's Kriegsmarine.
 The whole family refused the request to sing at the birthday party of Adolf Hitler, and Agathe's older brother, Rupert von Trapp, a doctor, declined the offer to work in Nazi hospitals.